Seniors want better security at community housing building hit by 2 fires | CBC News

 "The smoke came too fast on the fifth floor in the first fire.
 I had an 88-year-old neighbour who was in the hallway so I took her back into her apartment and we stayed there," she said.

-Others in the seniors-only building said those in wheelchairs, or others who use walkers, had to be carried out by firefighters and some were rescued from balconies during the first fire.
+Others in the seniors-only building said those in wheelchairs, or others who use walkers, had to be carried out by firefighters.
+Some were rescued from balconies during the first fire.

 Munroe now lives in fear, she said, of alarms ringing out and her "getting trapped and dying."